ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-jso/README.md

 0. Install and run the [Platform OAuth2 Sample](https://github.com/ForgeRock/forgeops-init/tree/master/6.5/oauth2)

-### Installing and running the application
+### Installing and Running the Application

-1. Get the application
+1. Get the application.

-    Download or clone the code from [https://github.com/ForgeRock/exampleOAuth2Clients](https://github.com/ForgeRock/exampleOAuth2Clients)
+    Download or clone the code from [https://github.com/ForgeRock/exampleOAuth2Clients](https://github.com/ForgeRock/exampleOAuth2Clients).

-0. Register the application as an OAuth 2.0 Client in AM
+0. Register the application as an OAuth 2.0 Client in AM.

     The application needs to be registered with AM, which plays the role of an OP in the running platform sample.
 Create the OAuth 2.0 client with one of the following options: